Endoscopic Ultrasound (EUS)

 Dr. Kenneth J. Chang is a consultant to the Olympus Corporation, its subsidiaries and/or its affiliates.

-Diseases of the liver are becoming increasingly common in the US, with about 100 million individuals in the United States estimated to have Nonalcoholic Fatty Liver Disease (NAFLD).7 The importance of effective screening, diagnosis and treatment of these diseases will become more important in parallel.
+Diseases of the liver are becoming increasingly common in the US, with approximately 100 million individuals in the United States estimated to have Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) – formally known as Nonalcoholic Fatty Liver Disease (NAFLD).6 The importance of effective screening, diagnosis and treatment of these diseases will become more important in parallel.

-Of the U.S. population is affected by NAFLD
+Of the U.S. population is affected by MASLD7

-NAFLD is one of the most common causes of liver disease in the U.S., affecting approximately 30% of the population.7
+MASLD is one of the most common causes of liver disease in the U.S. affecting approximately 80-100 million Americans.7

 Cirrhosis is irreversible scarring/damage to the liver.
-Approximately 5% to 12% of those affect by NASH will progress to cirrhosis.8
+About 11% of those affected by MASH will develop cirrhosis over several years.7

 Virtual Medical Expert Training: EUS Liver Evaluation